middleware-labs/middleware_dart_opentelemetry/README.md

 }
 ```

-Since dartastic_opentelemetry exports all the classes of `opentelemetry_api`, refer to
+Since middleware_opentelemetry exports all the classes of `opentelemetry_api`, refer to
 `opentelemetry_api` for documentation of API classes.

 See the `/example` folder for more examples.